kylerove/pediatricurologybook/_chapters/05-29_congenital-hydrocele-and-inguinal-hernia.md

 ![Figure 9]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-29-9.png){:.float-start .img-fluid}
 **Figure 9**{:#figure-9}{:.figure-number} Hernia reduction maneuver in neonates.

 If the physical exam is not confirmative, inguinal ultrasound may add information to the suspected diagnosis.{% cite park2016a --file 05-29 %} Nonetheless, the physical exam is still the gold standard diagnostic method.
-The sensibility of ultrasound depends mainly on the operator's skills and cooperation from the patient (stillness and valsalva maneuver).
+The sensibility of ultrasound depends mainly on the operator's skills and cooperation from the patient (stillness and Valsalva maneuver).
 The hernia contents can be hyperechoic due to omental fat, anechoic in the presence of fluid, or of mixed echogenicity with reverberations which correlates with the existence of air in the bowel loops' lumen.{% cite yang2007a --file 05-29 %} The US could also rule out a contralateral inguinal hernia, or PV that could be repair in the same surgery.

 ### Differential Diagnosis